Education and Research in Germany

 - Research in Germany - Land of Ideas

 The “Research in Germany” portal is an information platform and contact point for all looking to find out more about Germany's research landscape and its latest research achievements.
+One key goal of the portal is to provide an overview of the research and funding opportunities in Germany.

 - GERiT – German Research Institutions